Contact Us for a Free Consultation (213) 542-0979

 Other types of relevant actions and deliberate omissions can also result in the filing of a mortgage fraud case.

-There are situations, however, where someone could face mortgage fraud charges when they didn't have an intent to commit an illegal act.
+There are situations, however, where someone could face mortgage fraud charges when they didn't intend to commit an illegal act.

-For example, perhaps they made an unintentional error on a mortgage loan application or there was a simple misunderstanding.
+For example, perhaps they made an unintentional error on a mortgage loan application or a simple misunderstanding.

 California Crimes Related to Mortgage Fraud

-There are several offenses that are relevant to real estate fraud and commonly nosed by prosecutors.
+Several offenses are relevant to real estate fraud and are commonly nosed by prosecutors.

-California Penal Code 487 PC grand theft is a popular statute prosecutor's use to charge someone with for mortgage fraud, which is normally related to theft by false pretenses when someone defrauds another with the use of false representations or promises.
+California Penal Code 487 PC grand theft is a famous statute prosecutors use to charge someone for mortgage fraud, which is usually related to theft by pretenses when someone defrauds another with false representations or promises.

 Put simply, mortgage fraud could occur under PC 487 when somebody gives false statements to a buyer or seller to mislead them, such as the concealment of property defects.

-California Penal Code 115 PC filing forged documents deals with the issue of forgery and falsification of mortgage documents.
+California Penal Code 115 PC filing forged documents deals with the forgery and falsification of mortgage documents.

-This statute makes it a crime file a forged deed with the county recorder in order to deceive the government related to the ownership of mortgage property.
+This statute makes it a crime to file a forged deed with the county recorder to deceive the government related to the ownership of mortgage property.
 This law applies to:

 • forgery of mortgage loan contracts,